Quantum no-singularity theorem from geometric flows: No-Singularity Theorem

 \section{No-Singularity Theorem}

 It is possible to state a `no-singularity' theorem for a quantum space-time, from the argument in the previous section. \begin{theorem} There is a zero probability for the quantum space-time to have incomplete geodesics due to singularities.
 Hence, the quantum space-time is complete \end{theorem} \paragraph{Proof} Although the condition for the operator~$\th$ to be bounded-below is a sufficient to prove the above theorem.
-We can use the Schr\"{o}dinger-like equation~\eqref{SRD} to have a more detailed proof.\\ We observe that~\eqref{SRD} has an effective potential term~$ V_{eff} \propto \frac{1}{\rho}$, that diverges at conjugate points i.e.,~$ V_{eff} \to \infty$ as~$ \rho\to 0$. \\ This will affect the behavior of the wavefunction near~$ \rho \to 0$, acting like a boundary condition, from a diverging effective potential.
+We can use the Schr\"{o}dinger-like equation~\eqref{SRD} to have a more detailed proof.\\ We observe that~\eqref{SRD} has an effective mass term

+this mass diverges at conjugate points This will affect the behavior of the wavefunction near~$ \rho \to 0$, acting like a boundary condition, from a diverging effective potential.
 Therefore, there will be a vanishing probability to measure the geometry forming a conjugate point, and conversely a singularity, see Figure~\ref{cp}.

 Due to the effective mass diverging at singularities, we may conjecture that the curvature~$ \mathcal R$ is regular even close to the singularity.
 Even if this is not the case and~$ \mathcal R \to \infty $\footnote{We have not attempted to quantize the curvature directly here, this is left for future work.} at the `classical singularity'.
 This could be translated as an infinite potential barrier at~$\rho$, forming yet another boundary condition for the wavefunction, such that~$\Psi[0] =0$, and the above theorem still remains valid.